 The FDA, also known as the US Food and Drug Administration, determines which plastic is safe and which is not.
 The administration makes various determinations, such as which chemicals are safe to consume and which can be life-threatening.

-When you are buying plastic containers from online sellers, read the listing.
-If the product description says FDA-approved, or BPA-free, the plastic container is safe.
+When you are buying plastic bowls from online sellers, read the listing.
+If the product description says FDA-approved, or BPA-free, the plastic bowls are safe.

 How do you know if a plastic bowl is microwave-safe?